Fatality Facts 2020Collisions with fixed objects and animals

 The information on fixed-object crashes is based on fatal crashes in which the most harmful event coded was a collision with a fixed object, regardless of whether the first harmful event also was a collision with a fixed object or was instead another type of crash, such as a collision between two motor vehicles, that in turn led to a collision with a fixed object.
 Information on the most harmful event became available in FARS in 1979.

 The information on collisions with animals is based on fatal crashes in which the first harmful event coded was a collision with an animal.
 Many of these collisions involve secondary impacts that are more severe, such as colliding with another vehicle or a tree.
 Information on the first harmful event has been available since FARS was established in 1975.
 FARS does not track the type of animal involved in the collision.
-However, according to a review of 147 fatal animal crashes during 2000-2002 in 9 states, 77 percent of the struck animals were deer, and a variety of other animals were involved including cattle, horses, dogs, bears, cats, and opossums.
-Williams, A. F. & Wells, J. K. (2005).
-Characteristics of vehicle-animal crashes in which vehicle occupants are killed.
-Traffic Injury Prevention, 6, 56–59.
+However, according to a review of 147 fatal animal crashes during 2000-02 in nine states, 77% of the struck animals were deer, and a variety of other animals were involved including cattle, horses, dogs, bears, cats and opossums (Williams & Wells, 2005).

 Alcohol

-Forty-one percent of drivers killed in fixed-object crashes in 2020 had blood alcohol concentrations (BACs) at or above 0.08 percent.
-By comparison, 25 percent of drivers killed in other types of fatal crashes had BACs this high.
-The percentage of drivers killed in fixed-object crashes with BACs at or above 0.08 percent declined from 66 percent in 1982 to 41 percent in 2020, a reduction of 37 percent.
+Forty-two percent of drivers killed in fixed-object crashes in 2022 had blood alcohol concentrations (BACs) at or above 0.08%.
+By comparison, 25% of drivers killed in other types of fatal crashes had BACs this high.
+The percentage of drivers killed in fixed-object crashes with BACs at or above 0.08% declined from 66% in 1982 to 42% in 2022, a reduction of 36%.

 Year Fixed object crashes Other crashes All crashes